 A static Four Quadrant – Matrix Model is fine if you’re working with something like the Steven Covey – Eisenhower time-management matrix or a SWOT (strengths, weaknesses, opportunities, and threats) matrix that just contain lists and there is no difference between item weightings.
-But, what about Four Quadrant – Matrix Models where the quadrants change size?
+But, what if you are a consultant working with a four quadrant – matrix model where the quadrants change size?

 If you want to combine a bubble or scatter chart with a dynamic Four Quadrant – Matrix you are out of luck in Excel, unless you know a few tricks.
 Excel documentation says that bubble and scatter charts cannot be combined with other charts.
 But there are ways to work around it.

 By combining these two charts you can solve problems such as,

 These are important decisions where relative weightings and position make a difference.
 You can make those decisions easier by showing your data in an Excel bubble chart with a dynamic Four Quadrant – Matrix background.

 These charts require a Four Quadrant – Matrix Excel chart that has a bubble or scatter chart on top and a dynamic (changing with data) four quadrant background.
 The size and relationships of the four quadrants change to reflect the average or median value of the data.
 For example, you want to compare all projects by their Return on Investment versus time to completion.
 Which are above or below average?

 One of Excel’s most powerful charting features is creating combo charts that combine two different types of charts.
 For example, combining column and line charts.

 The problem is that bubble and scatter charts cannot be combined with other charts.
 But, we can use a trick to make it look like the two are combined.